kimthompson/tech-talk-npm-package/slides.md

 The command `npm run build` will now transpile the code inside `src/lib` into the folder `dist`.

 Note: This `ignore` flag is unfortunately not working at the moment, so your test files and others will be copied up to the `/dist` directory anyway.
 I hope they'll fix it soon, so I included it here anyway, since this is really a better solution than just ignoring it or performing some sort of cleanup script immediately after.

-(TODO: Image of `/dist` directory produced by this?)
+<--v-->

+Add the two following attributes to your `package.json`:

 <--s-->